-All of this built up their passive income to a level where they could put some attention to another idea they had.
-Launching a clothing label (Kode) because why not right, safe to say that this venture didn’t see them rub shoulders with Donatella Versace.
+All of this built up their passive income to a level where they could pay some attention to another idea they had, which was to launch a clothing label (Kode) because, why not?
+Right?
+Safe to say that this venture didn’t see them rub shoulders with Donatella Versace.
 Another one for the archives.

-In 2017 they were approached by a company called MBG (Members Benefits Group) to join their group of companies and have the opportunity to sell their services to MBG’s massive database of clients.
-An almost too good to be true situation was in front of them, so they decided to go all in and give it a go.
-With this change also meant another name change to their business, now it was called MBG Interactive, to fall in line with the other MBG offerings such as insurance, education etc. (think Virgin).
+In 2007, they were approached by a company called Members Benefits Group (MBG), asking them to join their group of companies and have the opportunity to sell their services to MBG’s massive database of clients.
+This situation was almost too good to be true, so they decided to go all in and give it a go.
+This change also meant another name change for their business, now it was called MBG Interactive, to fall in line with the other MBG offerings such as insurance, education, etc. (think Virgin).

-Their clients got used to them changing names as it almost became novelty with their clients “Guys it’s been 12 months, time for another name change yet?”.
+Their clients had got used to them changing names and it almost became a novelty with their clients: “Guys it’s been 12 months, time for another name change yet?”

-Ross having spent some time in the education sector had an idea for a new business.
-The idea was at the time there was no way for you to record and store all of your school notes and have them readily available whenever you wanted.
-The name of this app was “Edlife”, and they pitched the idea along with the initial concept visuals to an investor who loved it and agreed to fund us 500k as an angel investment.
+Ross, having spent some time in the education sector, had an idea for a new business.
+The idea at the time was that there was no way for you to record and store all of your school notes and have them readily available whenever you wanted.
+The name of this app was ‘Edlife’, and they pitched the idea, along with the initial concept visuals, to an investor who loved it and agreed to fund us 500k as an angel investment.

-When they asked for the funds it never came, and after a month or so of back and forth their investor who will remain nameless was jailed for embezzlement, safe to say they didn’t see a dollar and that contract that they signed was worthless, all of this while Ross had just quit his job, they had their backs up against the wall.
+When they asked for the funds, they never came, and after a month or so of back-and-forth their investor, who will remain nameless, was jailed for embezzlement; safe to say they didn’t see a dollar, and that contract they signed was worthless – all of this while Ross had just quit his job, and they had their backs up against the wall.

-Forced to dump Edlife and focus on their core services to survive both Ross and Dave still didn’t give up.
-They made a promise to themselves that they wanted to build a product and move out of the services based industry as at that time businesses like freelancer and 99 designs were eating their lunch.
+Forced to dump Edlife and focus on their core services to survive, both Ross and Dave still didn’t give up.
+They made a promise to themselves that they wanted to build a product and move out of the service-based industry, as at that time, businesses like ‘Freelancer’ and ’99 Designs’ were eating their lunch.

-To fund their app development ideas, they also started a nightclub called Bar of Eden (cause that’s what you do right?) with a group of friends that had successfully built and sold a nightclub just the year before.
+To fund their app development ideas, they also started a nightclub called Bar of Eden (’cause that’s what you do, right?) with a group of friends who had successfully built and sold a nightclub just the year before.

-After getting on a bit of a roll with the nightclub showing early signs of success they thought that 2010 was going to be their year.
+After getting on a bit of a roll when the nightclub showed early signs of success, they thought that 2010 was going to be their year.
 Little did they know that good old life was winding up for a swift swing to the chin.
-After a great summer with the nightclub, local competition got fierce with organised fights taking place in their venue during peak times.
-Resulted in having 2-3 nights of 1,500+ people come through the bar to less than a 100 on some nights.
+After a great summer with the nightclub, local competition got fierce, with organised fights taking place in their venue during peak times.
+This resulted in having two or three nights with 1,500+ people coming through the bar to less than a 100 customers on some nights.

-And with all of these incidents taking place, their time was split between their current design and development business which was suffering to spending time in the local police headquarters dealing with security footage of the previous weekend’s events.
+With all of these incidents taking place, their time was split between their current design and development business, which was suffering, and spending time at the local police headquarters dealing with security footage of the previous weekends’ events.
 They were both doing 90+ hours per week, and by the end of 2010, they were broken.

-Having almost hit rock bottom they asked themselves whether they were cut out for this life, should they just get jobs and work 9 till 5?
-That week they were invited to a networking event called The Entourage, and they thought “why not”.
-At the event, they sat next to two guys who had their own startup called Innovative Beverage Co., they made a relaxing drink called ESC (think the opposite of Red Bull).
+Having almost hit rock bottom, they asked themselves whether they were cut out for this life or whether they should just get jobs and work 9 to 5.
+That week,they were invited to a networking event called The Entourage, and they thought, “why not?”
+At the event, they sat next to two guys who had their own startup called Innovative Beverage Co.
+They made a relaxing drink called ESC (think the opposite of Red Bull).

-They had a great product but no sales, no website and no marketing.
-So while at this event Ross and Dave pitched the idea to them that if they took over all of their marketing and digital presence would they give them $1 for every can we sold.
+They had a great product but no sales, no website, and no marketing.
+So, at this event, Ross and Dave pitched the idea to them that if they took over all of their marketing and digital presence, they would give them $1 for every can we sold.
 They agreed, and a new business model for them was born.
-After working on this product for about six months, they introduced Ross and Dave to their investor Philip Weinman.
+After working on this product for about six months, they introduced Ross and Dave to their investor, Philip Weinman.

 Dave, Ross and Stephen designed and coded a fresh look for the tool which helped PlanB win over 50 clients since launching it, and again they did this for a small fee and a clip of every booking that went through the booking tool.

-Word spread fast about they had done within the travel industry, and it was late one night that Phil got a call from a friend who was consulting to Xstrata Coal on their travel programme and they had a meeting the very next day.
-They needed a new way to manage, approve and book their travel as they had tried all the current tools on the market and nothing met their needs.
+Word spread fast about what they had done within the travel industry, and it was late one night that Phil got a call from a friend who was consulting to Xstrata Coal on their travel programme – they had a meeting the very next day.
+They needed a new way to manage, approve and book their travel, as they had tried all the current tools on the market and nothing met their needs.

-They discovered that corporates get incentives from Global Distribution Systems (GDS) to stay on their network and moving Xstrata from one GDS to another would provide them with the funding they required to get started.
-So they convinced Xstrata that if they converted them to an alternate GDS with no disruption to their business would they pass on the incentives, and they agreed.
+They discovered that corporates get incentives from Global Distribution Systems (GDS) to stay on their network, and that moving Xstrata from one GDS to another would provide them with the funding they required to get started.
+So they convinced Xstrata that if they converted them to an alternate GDS with no disruption to their business, they would pass on the incentives, and they agreed.

-So before a line of code was written they had their first paying customer, and at the time if you visited their website Locomote was still providing website design and marketing services, with a little feature box that showcased the corporate travel platform, crazy when you think about it.
+So, before a line of code was written they had their first paying customer, and at that time if you visited their website, Locomote was still providing website design and marketing services, with a little feature box that showcased the corporate travel platform – crazy when you think about it.

-With the help of Phil and Clive who later invested into Locomote to help speed up the development of the platform, through Phil and Clives network, they opened up doors into various other corporates which allowed Ross and Dave an opportunity to go in and pitch what Locomote was, why they were doing it and the vision for the company.
-As each meeting passed, they knew they were on to something as each corporate loved the idea each adding their own insight into how they managed travel.
+With the help of Phil and Clive, who later invested in Locomote to help speed up the development of the platform, they opened up doors into various other corporates, which allowed Ross and Dave an opportunity to go in and pitch what Locomote was, why they were doing it,and the vision for the company.
+After each meeting they knew they were on to something, as each corporate loved the idea, adding their own insight into how they managed travel.

-Stephen was also a major part of the journey to this point but decided to follow his passion to become a pilot for Cathay Pacific which he still is to this day.
+Stephen was also a major part of the journey up to this point, but decided to follow his passion to become a pilot for Cathay Pacific, which he still is to this day.
 An amazing achievement in itself for such a young person.
 Ross and Dave wouldn’t have achieved what they had without the help of Stephen.

-In 2014 is when they officially launched the travel product into the market and with the launch they started to get on a roll signing flagship clients such as World Vision, ANZ Bank and Medibank just to name a few.
-Travelport (NYSE: TVPT), a leading Travel Commerce Platform that was mentioned earlier, acquired 49% of Locomote after they had successfully collaborated on some projects together.
+In 2014 is when they officially launched the travel product into the market.
+With the launch, they were on a roll, signing flagship clients such as World Vision, ANZ Bank and Medibank, just to name a few.
+Travelport (NYSE: TVPT), a leading travel commerce platform that was mentioned earlier, acquired 49% of Locomote, after they had successfully collaborated on some projects together.

-With continued success in 2015, Travelport took up a majority stake in the company increasing their shareholding to 55%.
-Although terms were not disclosed, media reports peg it at valued from $50 million to $100 million.
+With the continued success in 2015, Travelport took up a majority stake in the company, increasing their shareholding to 55%.
+Although terms were not disclosed, media reports peg it at being valued from $50 million to $100 million.